syzygyyy/honeyswap-farm/Readme.md

 The HSF being distributed decreases linearly over time.
 The amount being distributed at any time t can be denoted by a function f(t) = m * t + ds where m is the slop of the line and ds is the starting distribution rate.
-If
-$t_e$ is the time at which distribution ends, the distribution rate at the end de is f(te).
+If te is the time at which distribution ends, the distribution rate at the end de is f(te).
 Since we want the distribution rate to decrease over time we'll denote de as a percentage r of ds, so de = r * ds.
 The total HSF to be distributed s is the area under the graph between 0 and te.
 Since it's a